Esperanto vocabulary: Feminine roots

 Like the essentially masculine roots (those that do not take the feminine suffix), feminine roots are rarely interpreted as epicene.
 However, many of them are feminine because of social custom or the details of their mythology, and there is nothing preventing masculine usage in fiction.
 Even outside of fiction, words such as muzo (muse) nimfo (nymph) may be used metaphorically for males, and a collection of Goethe's poetry has been translated under the title La Muzino ('The [female] Muse'), with gendered metaphorical usage.
 Similarly, sireno is also the biological name for sea-cows (Latin Sirenia), and as such one can speak of sirenino (a female sea-cow).

 Feminine personal names

 The ending of all assimilated nouns in Esperanto with -o, including personal names, clashes with Romance languages such as Italian and Spanish, in which -o marks masculine names, and feminine names end in -a.
 For example, the fully Esperantized form of 'Mary' is Mario, which resembles Spanish masculine Mario rather than feminine María.
 (Though suffixed Mariino is also available, it is seldom seen.)
 This has resulted in some writers using a final -a for feminine names with cognates in Romance languages, such as Johano "John" vs. Johana "Joanna", rather than using the feminine suffix -in for a more fully assimilated Johano and Johanino, or Jozefo "Joseph" and Jozefino "Josephine".
-Some writers extend this -a convention to all female names.
+Some writers extend this -a convention to all female names, though there is no such gender in Esperanto grammar.